Quasigraphs and skeletal partitions: The plane sequence of a quasigraph

 Let $A,B\in\PP$.
 The \emph{exposure step} of the pair $AB$ is the least $(s,t)$ (with respect to the ordering defined above) such that $A$ and $B$ are contained (as subsets) in different classes of $\ptn\pi s t$.
 Similarly, for a pair of vertices $u,v$ of $H$ contained in different classes of $\PP$, the exposure step of the pair $uv$ is the least $(s,t)$ such that $u$ and $v$ are contained in different classes of $\ptn\pi s t$.

-Suppose that $\gamma$ is a quasicycle in $\overline{\pi/\PP}$.
+Suppose that $\gamma$ is a quasicycle in $H/\PP$.
 The \emph{exposure step} of $\gamma$ is the least exposure step of $\gamma(e/\PP)$, where $e$ ranges over all hyperedges of $H$ such that $e/\PP$ is used by $\gamma$.
 If the exposure step of $\gamma$ is $(s,t)$, we also say that $\gamma$ is \emph{exposed} at (step) $(s,t)$.
 We say that a hyperedge $e$ of $H$ is a \emph{leading hyperedge} of $\gamma$ if $e/\PP$ is used by $\gamma$ and the exposure step of $\gamma(e/\PP)$ equals that of $\gamma$.

-The terms `exposure step' and `leading hyperedge' are defined similarly for a cycle in the graph $(\pi/\PP)^*$, by viewing it as a quasicycle in $H/\PP$.
+These definitions apply in particular to a quasicycle $\gamma$ in $\overline{\pi/\PP}$ since the latter is a subhypergraph of $H/\PP$.
+In addition, they also apply to any cycle in the graph $(\pi/\PP)^*$, by viewing it as a quasicycle in $H/\PP$.
 Later in this section, we will generalise these notions to the situation where the plane sequence has already been completely defined.

 We extend the notions of $X$-bridge and $X$-antibridge defined in Section~\ref{sec:anti-conn} as follows: given a $\pi$-solid partition $\RR$ of $V(H)$, $e$ is an \emph{$\RR$-bridge} (\emph{$\RR$-antibridge}) if there is $X\in\RR$ such that $e$ is an $X$-bridge ($X$-antibridge, respectively).